AI Application Engineer

 Reliability

-A daily data pipeline that has run untouched for a year and a half.
+A daily sports data pipeline that has run untouched for a year and a half.

 Problem